ychengcsus/rearview/README.md

 ## Building for production

-To optimize the rearview_final1 application for production, run:
+To optimize the sscapp application for production, run:

     ./mvnw -Pprod clean package